Norman “Sonny” Hugley did not grow up in Savannah, but after a day trip to Georgia’s First City in 1995, he knew he had to return.

-Also known as “Hollywood Ron,” Ron Higgins was the mastermind behind the Savannah Movie Tours who also operated restaurant, ghost and shopping tours, as well as a walking tour of martini bars.
+Also known as “Hollywood Ron,” Ron Higgins was the mastermind behind the Savannah Movie Tours.
+He also operated restaurant, ghost and shopping tours, as well as a walking tour of martini bars.
 His fun loving attitude lent well to being a tour guide and his expansive knowledge filled a niche in the market.

-“The difference with my tour versus other tours is that on other tours, you will know about Savannah, but on my tour I think you will, in a better sense, understand Savannah.
-There are just a lot of quirky things that are on my tour that are pretty much Savannah specific,” he explains, mentioning the hurricane rods in buildings, decorative plates on homes, boot scrapes built into railings and marble steps made to step up onto carriages.
+“The difference with my tour versus others, is that you will know about and understand Savannah.
+There are just a lot of quirky things that are on my tour that are pretty much Savannah specific,” he explains.
+He points out the hurricane rods in buildings, decorative plates on homes, boot scrapes built into railings and marble steps made to step up onto carriages.
 “Little things like that, I point out.
 I think that is different from names and dates.”

-The two-hour tour begins at Abe’s on Lincoln—Savannah’s coolest local bar, according to Sonny—and winds through the Colonial District of Savannah, which encompasses the northeast corner of the Historic District, between the Savannah River and Colonial Park Cemetery.
-In these charming, centuries-old neighborhoods, Sonny shares stories and points out historic landmarks, such as the last remaining wall that surrounded Savannah when it was a fortified city, as well as the the spot where the first cotton plant grew in The South and the church where slavery ended.
+The two-hour tour begins at Abe’s on Lincoln—Savannah’s coolest local bar, according to Sonny.
+It winds through the Colonial District of Savannah, which encompasses the northeast corner of the Historic District.
+In these charming, centuries-old neighborhoods, Sonny shares stories and points out historic landmarks.
+You will see the last remaining wall that surrounded Savannah when it was a fortified city.
+Ans, he takes you to spot where the first cotton plant grew in The South and the church where slavery ended.

 “Very dramatic events have taken place in history right here in Savannah that have not just affected the city, but the world.
-And that’s why it became fascinating to me, because I realized how much of an impact, globally, Savannah has had during its existence,” Sonny said.
-“It’s the city that’s inspired me—the city has a story to tell and I’m just a mouthpiece for the city, just telling its story.”
+And that’s why it became fascinating to me.
+I realized how much of an impact, globally, Savannah has had during its existence,” Sonny said.
+“It’s the city that’s inspired me—the city has a story to tell and I’m just a mouthpiece telling its story.”